Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Applications to Control Problems

 \subsubsection{Model Reduction and its Properties}

 The Oja flow extracts the invariant subspace corresponding to the $r$ eigenvalues with the largest real parts.
-This property makes it a natural tool for identifying and isolating the dominant dynamics of an LTI system, which is the cornerstone of model reduction.
+This property renders it a natural tool for identifying and isolating the dominant dynamics of a linear time-invariant (LTI) system, which is the cornerstone of model reduction.
 Consider the LTI system: